 CANOLA AND PALM OIL

-Midwest Weather: More showers again this weekend and by the middle of next week.
+Midwest Weather: Mostly dry this weekend and early next week.
 Temperatures will average near normal.